jackmayhew/forage/README.md

 3. downloads from youtube as mp3
 4. adds metadata and album art

-files are named `Artist - Track.mp3` and automatically skips if already downloaded
+files are named `Artist - Track.mp3` and automatically skips download if already downloaded

 ## notes